-- gsem allows generalized linear response functions as well as the linear response functions allowed by sem. - 2. gsem allows for multilevel models, something sem does not. - gsem allows Stata's factor-variable notation to be used in specifying models, something sem does not. - 4. gsem's method ML is sometimes able to use more observations in the presence of missing values than can sem's method ML.
-Meanwhile, gsem does not provide the MLMV method provided by sem for explicitly handling missing values. - 5. gsem lacks the group-comparison capabilities that sem provides. - 6. gsem lacks the ability to produce estimates adjusted for survey sampling that sem provides. - 7. gsem cannot produce standardized coefficients. - 8. gsem cannot use summary statistic datasets (SSDs); sem can.
+- 1. gsem allows generalized linear response functions as well as the linear response functions allowed by sem. - 2. gsem allows for multilevel models, something sem does not. - 3. gsem allows for categorical latent variables, which are not allowed by sem. - 4. gsem allows Stata's factor-variable notation to be used in specifying models, something sem does not. - 5. gsem's method ML is sometimes able to use more observations in the presence of missing values than can sem's method ML.
+Meanwhile, gsem does not provide the MLMV method provided by sem for explicitly handling missing values. - 6. gsem cannot produce standardized coefficients. - 7. gsem cannot use summary statistic datasets (SSDs); sem can.